ExploringAI/CIS457Sim/README.md

 Repository for a CIS 457 project from Cleveland State University

-For running the test.py: use cmd to navigate to the dir of the file and rund `ppython test.py`
+For running the test.py: use cmd to navigate to the dir of the file and run `ppython test.py`